 The class exposes students to the geometric design of unconventional low-carbon architectural structures.
 The focus is placed on the conceptual exploration of a rich and diverse solution set rather than on the analytical sizing of a given system.
 Hand-controlled methods and computational tools are used, as well as strategies to rapidly take key decisions.

-The following content is delivered: - Introduction to the value of structural geometry towards the architectural project; - Introduction to the role of design assumptions in engineering; - Strategies for selecting and transforming bearing systems; - Principles of physical models; - Formal explorations using graphic statics and force paths; - Introduction to form-finding tools; - Historical illustrations of interactive design.
+The following content is delivered: - Introduction to the value of structural geometry towards the architectural project; - Introduction to the role of design-oriented assumptions in engineering; - Strategies for selecting and transforming load-bearing systems; - Principles of physical models; - Formal explorations using graphic statics and force paths; - Introduction to form-finding tools; - Historical illustrations of interactive design.

 At the end of the semester, students must be able to: - Choose and select a structural solution that is relevant to given architectural, technical and environmental contexts; - Sketch a wide variety of structural forms that originally address specific issues; - Determine the geometric degrees of freedom in a given structural typology; - Use a computational tool for graphical parameterization; - Identify structural solutions that require less material for construction; - Modify a structural solution to enhance its mechanical behavior.